Australian related COLONIAL, PROCLAMATION & CONVICT PERIOD

 1850s Ticket of Leave (a pass to allow convict to travel between his place of work & designated destination) issued by Police Office in closest town.
 Original unissued form printed in black on wove paper with counterfoil.
 Approx 110 x 200mm.
 Minor ageing, gVF.
 Scarce.

 Convict.
 1853 Cessation of Transportation medal.
 White metal, 58mm, Carlisle 1853/2.
-Rim bump at top, VF. $325
+A few small blemishes but a nice bold strike, VF.

 Review Shopping Cart